top of page

 13

-Cot Beach
+Cot Beach Cornwall

 Porth Nanven is a beach in the far west of Cornwall, England, United Kingdom.
 It is located half-a-mile west of the town of St Just.
-The honey coloured 'egg' shapped stones on the beach are surrounded by the smooth granite cliff rocks.
+The honey coloured 'egg' shaped stones on the beach are surrounded by the smooth granite cliff rocks.

 14